twisted/txacme/docs/index.rst

 client sends by SNI, so ancient clients that do not perform SNI will not be able to connect.

-In the event where you do not have an existing certificate and wish to issue one, simply place a blank file of the appropriate name in the certificate directory.
+In the event that you do not have an existing certificate and wish to issue one, simply place a blank file of the appropriate name in the certificate directory.
 This will be treated the same way as an expired certificate, and a new certificate will then be issued on startup.
 For example::